Michigan Birth Injury Attorneys FAQ | What Are Birth Injuries? What Causes Birth Injuries?

 Video: Michigan Birth Injury Attorneys Discuss Cerebral Palsy and Other Birth Injuries

-In this video, Michigan birth injury attorneys Jesse Reiter and Rebecca Walsh discuss how a lack of oxygen to a baby’s brain (asphyxia) can cause birth injuries such as hypoxic ischemic encephalopathy (HIE) and cerebral palsy.
+In this video, Michigan birth injury attorneys Emily Thomas discusses why a birth injury attorney can be uesful in helping families of children with birth injuries such as hypoxic ischemic encephalopathy (HIE) and cerebral palsy.

 - Demissie K, Rhoads GG, Smulian JC, et al. Operative vaginal delivery and neonatal and infant adverse outcomes: population based retrospective analysis.
 BMJ 2004; 329:24.

 - Boulet SL, Alexander GR, Salihu HM, Pass M. Macrosomic births in the united states: determinants, outcomes, and proposed grades of risk.
 Am J Obstet Gynecol 2003; 188:1372.

 - Nassar AH, Usta IM, Khalil AM, et al. Fetal macrosomia (> or =4500 g): perinatal outcome of 231 cases according to the mode of delivery.
 J Perinatol 2003; 23:136.